-What I’ve learned about feeding my dog homemade raw food
+What I’ve learned about homemade raw dog food

-I’ve been feeding my dog Ace homemade raw dog food for about a month, and I plan to continue.
+I’ve been feeding my dog Ace homemade raw dog food, and I plan to continue.

 I want to share some thoughts on the experience for anyone interested in switching her dog to raw.